j-a-hanna/j-a-hanna/README.md

-# Hello, I'm Jeanette Attia Hanna
+# Hello, I'm J Hanna,

 I am an aspiring software developer with a growing interest in backend development, databases, and web technologies.